Director: Santiago Gini

 Internet Law and Communications Technology is a program which objective is to train professionals from different disciplines in the most relevant and current legal and public policy issues for companies, organizations and consultants working in the Internet, digital technology and telecommunications industry.

-During 2021, the 7th edition of a program which content is updated to include the challenges posed by an ever-changing topic, which has increasingly deeper impacts on the economy, the State, and the social and political life.
+During 2023, the 9th edition of a program that updates its contents will take place to include the challenges posed by an ever-changing topic, which has increasingly deeper impacts on the economy, the State, and the social and political life.

 What makes DITC distinctive?